CSNG-MFF/mozaik/README.rst

   cd examples
   cd VogelsAbbott2005
-  mpirun -np 2 python run.py nest 2 param/defaults 'test'
+  python run.py nest 2 param/defaults 'test'

 This will launch the example with the nest simulator, on 2 nodes with each node using 2 threads, using the parameter param/defaults.
 Last, 'test' is the name of this run.